simonluijk/django-chimps/README.md

     url(r'^chimps/', include('chimps.urls')),

-If you which to have a form on each page, add this to your base template.
+If you wish to have a form on each page, add this to your base template.

     {% load chimp_tags %}